AshrafAaref21/AshrafAaref21/README.md

 Backend engineer specializing in high-performance APIs, microservices, and real-time systems.
 I build production-grade software that's designed to scale — with clean architecture, not shortcuts.

-- 🔭 Currently deepening Go/Golang expertise in microservices and distributed systems
 - 🎓 BSc Industrial Engineering · MIT MicroMasters in Supply Chain Management
 - 💼 Top Rated Plus on Upwork — delivering for international clients in fintech, SaaS, and logistics
 - 📍 Alexandria, Egypt